WHEN IT SHOWS HOW LONG-TERM CHANGE COMES FROM THE UNDERLYING ECONOMY AND FROM THE ACTIONS OF SOCIAL CLASSES.

 # # #

 Old Regime acceptance of hierarchy changed when the economy did: "What gave you all that wealth?
 You took the trouble to be born."
-The same may be happening with us.
+That may be happening now.

-Take a huge panel on a métro wall that since 2024 recalls the victorious combat for the eight-hour day:
+Take a huge panel on a métro wall made in 2024, which by recalling the victorious combat for the eight-hour day breaks in a is a spectacular way from the mainstream:

-The métro station is part of the extension of the métro line that connects Orly international airport in the south with the stadium in working-class Saint-Denis in the north.
-It was built for the 2024 Olympics.
-Thousands of soccer fans pass it at every game.
+The station is part of the extension of the métro line that connects Orly international airport in the south with the stadium in Saint-Denis in the north.
+Built for the 2024 Olympics, thousands of soccer fans pass it at every game.

 Dark colors express that fight...